Doist/sqs-workers/README.md

 queue.process_batch()
 ```

-Alternatively, you can set the context like this.
+Alternatively, you can set a context like this.

 ```python
 sqs.context['remote_addr'] = '127.0.0.1'